Loading...

 Healthy Fats

-Incorporate healthy fats such as avocado, nuts, or seeds.
-These can help slow the absorption of carbohydrates.
+Incorporate healthy fats such as avocados, nuts, or seeds, which can also help in moderating blood sugar levels.

 Mindful Eating